-Prepares students for successful completion of any program requiring knowledge of basic mathematics.
+4 credits (4 lec hrs/wk) Prepares students for successful completion of any program requiring knowledge of basic mathematics.
 Prerequisite: Appropriate score on placement test.

-MTH25 Prealgrebra
+MTH25 Prealgebra

-This course provides a brief review of arithmetic operations and gradually introduces some concepts of elementary algebra from various viewpoints.
+4 credits (4 lec hrs/wk)This course provides a brief review of arithmetic operations and gradually introduces selected concepts and principles from elementary algebra.
 Ordinarily, a student progresses from MTH20 to MTH70.
-Prealgebra, MTH25, is an optional course for students who want preparation for MTH70.
-Prospective students should consult their advisors or a mathematics instructor for proper placement into this course.
+Pre-Algebra, MTH25, is an optional course for students who desire further preparation for MTH70.
+Prospective students should consult their advisor or a mathematics instructor for proper placement into this course.